mattrussi/gitlab-com-runbooks/docs/ci-runners/release-cycle/blue_green_deployment.md

 # Blue_Green_Deployment

 This document outlines the blue/green deployment strategy where we maintain a single active cluster serving production traffic.
-The inactive cluster is deleted as part of our [cost optimization strategy](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1090).
+The inactive cluster sits around awaiting a new deployment, before becoming active again.

 While troubleshooting or working with blue-green deployments you might need to: